Search

 Multiuse building the second-largest public project in Skagit County history

-Mount Vernon will break ground this month on the Library Commons (Graphic courtesy of City of Mount Vernon)
+Mount Vernon will break ground this month on the Library Commons, a multiuse public building that will include a new space for the city's library and a three-level parking garage.
+A groundbreaking ceremony is scheduled for Sept.
+17. (Graphic courtesy of City of Mount Vernon)

 By Ralph Schwartz Local Government Reporter